June 14th, 2021

 Need for sustainability, scale, and the role of membership

-Fundamentally, in the current debates, data empowerment is wrongly equated with data monetisation, to give people the power over their data cannot mean to give them infrastructure to sell their data.
-Data empowerment means methods of actualising data rights, to exercise greater agency, ensure transparency and accountability, and to make sure that user data is not being extracted for the profits of a few, while exploiting and manipulating user behaviour.
-Monetisation of data can be a part of this journey to data rights, a way to ensure sustainability of models that help challenge and renegotiate power dynamics in the data economy but it cannot be an end in itself.
+Fundamentally, in the current debates, data empowerment is wrongly equated with data monetisation, to give people the power over their data cannot mean to give them the infrastructure to sell their data.
+Data empowerment means methods of actualising data rights, exercising greater agency, ensure transparency and accountability, and making sure that user data is not being extracted for the profits of a few while exploiting and manipulating user behaviour.
+The monetisation of data can be a part of this journey to data rights, a way to ensure the sustainability of models that help challenge and renegotiate power dynamics in the data economy but it cannot be an end in itself.